Best Inflatable Kayak UK 2025

 Packed Size - 59x41x22cm

-Overall - Feels more like a pool toy than a kayak
+Overall - A budget option that functions more as a recreational toy than a performance craft

 Watch our inflatable kayak review, category by category